airbytehq/airbyte/docs/deploying-airbyte/local-deployment.md

 ## Troubleshooting

-If you encounter any issues, just connect to our [Slack](https://slack.airbyte.io).
-Our community will help!
+If you have any questions about the local setup and deployment process, head over to our [Getting Started FAQ](https://github.com/airbytehq/airbyte/discussions/categories/questions) on our Airbyte Forum that answers the following questions and more:

+- How long does it take to set up Airbyte?
+- Where can I see my data once I've run a sync?
+- Can I set a start time for my sync?

 We also have a [troubleshooting](../troubleshooting.md) section in our docs for common problems.
+If there are any questions that we couldn't answer here, we'd love to help you get started.
+[Join our Slack](https://airbytehq.slack.com/ssb/redirect) for additional community support.